Sahil-Gupta628/AI-GYM-TRAINER/README.md

 # Installation
 Clone the repository:

-bash
-Copy
-Edit
 git clone https://github.com/Sahil-Gupta628/AI-GYM-TRAINER.git
 cd AI-GYM-TRAINER

 Set up a virtual environment:

-bash
-Copy
-Edit
 python -m venv venv
 source venv/bin/activate    # For Linux/MacOS
 venv\Scripts\activate       # For Windows
-Install the required dependencies:

-bash
-Copy
-Edit
-pip install -r requirements.txt
+Install the required dependencies: pip install -r requirements.txt

 How to Run
-Start the application using Streamlit:
+Start the application using Streamlit: streamlit run app.py

-bash
-Copy
-Edit
-streamlit run app.py
 Open the link provided in your terminal (usually http://localhost:8501/) to access the AI Gym Trainer interface.

 Follow the instructions in the app to start your workout session.